 Choosing an IRC client

+There are several different ways to connect to IRC; this page gives an overview of good clients for first-time IRC users.
 Once you have chosen a client to use, please refer to our repository of instructions for setting up SASL, which is our preferred authentication method.

 If you’re interested in ensuring the security of your connection, please refer to our connection guide.

 Connecting without installing anything

 If you cannot or do not wish to install a client on your computer, you can use a web client.

 IRCCloud is a popular web client service that keeps you connected after closing the page and has a limited free plan.
 It also has iOS and Android apps.

 There are dozens of IRC clients to choose from, here are a selection of clients that are easy to install and use:

 These are clients that you navigate primarily with your mouse cursor or touch.

 - Hexchat - Windows, Linux (free)